makiisthenes/GeoTracker-Apple-Automation/README.md

 -------
 #### Discord Webhook Notifications
-This can be shown on a discord channel as shown,
+The system can send notifications to a Discord channel, as shown below:

 ![image](https://github.com/user-attachments/assets/f85cc290-5a5b-4e77-b8a5-3bb302489aa6)